How to Sort in Excel

-Before you sort your data, you must first decide if you want the sort the entire worksheet or just a cell range.
+Before you sort your data, you must choose whether if you want to sort the entire worksheet or just a cell range.

-The sorting organizes all of the data in your worksheet by one column or multiple columns.
+The sorting arranges all of the data in your spreadsheet by one column or multiple columns.
 You can also choose to sort only one column of the worksheet.
 You can sort your data on the basis of text, numbers, dates, and time.

 We’ll use the following example to show you how to perform the different methods of sorting in Excel.

 If you want to quickly sort your data, just click on any cell in the column that you want to sort.
-In this example, we want to sort our data by ‘Rep’ names.
+In the below example spreadsheet, we wish to sort our data by ‘Rep’ names.
 So, click on any cell in column B.

 Go to ‘Data’ tab and click on ‘AZ’ sorting icon, which will sort your date by ‘Rep’ names.

 Now, your data is sorted by Representative names.
 When the B column is sorted, rows corresponding to each cell in column B will move along with it.